Zoos and Discovery Centers

-No matter where your animal adventures take you, Maryland’s zoos and discovery centers will get you and the whole family back in touch with nature and each other.
+No matter where your animal adventures take you, Maryland’s zoos and discovery centers will get you and the whole family back in touch with nature.

-Home to over 450 exotic animals including an extensive reptile habitat, here visitors can take a one-hour Global Wildlife Safari ride and see the African Zebra or Eurasian wild sheep.
+Home to more than 450 exotic animals including an extensive reptile habitat, here visitors can take a one-hour Global Wildlife Safari ride and see the African Zebra or Eurasian wild sheep.

 Located in a picturesque rural setting, visitors can watch see wild turkey, deer and wolves in their natural habitats.
 Educational programs include Wildlife Encounters Classes, Tours, and LEAF, a program that focuses on local ecology, animals and forests.
 The zoo is free (but donations are appreciated).

-The third oldest zoo in the nation, The Maryland Zoo features new attractions such as the African Penguin exhibit, and fan favorites like Prairie Dog Town and Polar Bear Watch.
+The third-oldest zoo in the nation, The Maryland Zoo features popular attractions such as the African Penguin exhibit, and fan favorites like Prairie Dog Town and Polar Bear Watch.
 Get up close to the animals by feeding giraffes, riding camels or grooming a goat.

 For more learning and hands-on adventures, explore one of Maryland’s nature and environmental education and conservation centers.

 Western Maryland’s Deep Creek Lake State Park Discovery Center serves as a break from skiing and snowboarding or a great rainy day option at the lake.
 See the fish tanks with specimens pulled right out of Deep Creek Lake or check out the newts, salamanders, turtles and snakes.